 Upfront Costs: The upfront cost of BEBs is generally higher than that of diesel-powered buses.
 This is due in part to the cost of the battery technology, which can account for a significant portion of the total cost of the bus.
 Charging Infrastructure: BEBs require charging infrastructure, which can be expensive to install and maintain.
 The cost of charging infrastructure will depend on the type of charging system used, the number of charging stations required, and the power requirements of the buses.
 Battery Replacement: BEBs have a limited lifespan for their batteries, typically around 5-10 years.
-The cost of battery replacement can be significant and will depend on the size and type of battery used.
+The cost of battery used.
 Maintenance Costs: BEBs have fewer moving parts than diesel-powered buses, which can result in lower maintenance costs over the lifetime of the bus.
 However, the cost of maintenance for BEBs may be higher in the short term, particularly for specialized equipment such as the battery management system.
 Training and recruitment of technicians is also an added cost.
 Operating Costs: BEBs have lower operating costs than diesel-powered buses, primarily due to the lower cost of electricity compared to diesel fuel.
 However, the operating costs of BEBs may be affected by factors such as battery degradation and the cost of electricity.